joeMo942/irs_ass/notes.md

 ## add ids in top off all files
 ## remove warinings from all files
 ## remove comments from part 4 sec 3
+## rename the output files of sec 2 part 2 and sec1
 Please review the implementation plan for the Output Style Guide.
 It includes:

 Style patterns you can copy to other section files: